Content

 Hers offers:

 This topical treatment is FDA-approved for addressing male and female pattern hair loss (androgenetic alopecia).
-Minoxidil side effects are usually pretty minimal.
+Topical minoxidil side effects are usually pretty minimal.

 Oral minoxidil isn’t FDA-approved specifically for female pattern hair loss.
-However, a telehealth provider can prescribe it off-label for different types of hair loss.
+But a licensed healthcare provider can prescribe it off-label for different types of hair loss.

 This option can be good for those who find it hard to keep up with daily topical minoxidil application (the foam is applied once daily, and the solution is designed to be used twice a day).

-We offer access to Latisse (bimatoprost ophthalmic solution), a treatment that can help grow thicker, fuller eyelashes.
+Hers offers access to Latisse® (bimatoprost ophthalmic solution), a treatment that can help grow thicker, fuller eyelashes.
 You’ll need a prescription for this product.

 In addition to biotin (vitamin B7), our biotin gummies for women contain other active ingredients to support hair health, like vitamins D, B12, B6, and folic acid.